matteovaccargiu/blockchain-bpmn-timer/README.md

 3. Deploy to your preferred network (testnets are fine) and execute the process by calling the generated functions in order.
    When a timer is due, call its `trigger...()` function.

-> Detailed deployment/gas-measure steps are in `docs/SETUP.md`.
-Pre-computed gas and cost snapshots are in `data/gas-costs/` with aggregated results in `data/results/`.

 ---

 ## Static analysis (Slither)